Utkarsh263/RNN_Sentiment_Analysis/README.md

 ---

-## Streamlit Web Application
+## 🌐 Streamlit Web Application

 A Streamlit interface allows users to interact with the trained model.

 Users can:
-1. Enter a movie review
+1. Enter a movie review ✍️
 2. Click the **Predict Sentiment** button
-3. See whether the review is **Positive or Negative**
+3. See whether the review is **Positive 😊 or Negative 😞**

 The interface loads the saved:
 - trained RNN model